daniellepelley/Benzene/docs/middleware.md

+# Middleware

-Middleware in Hex is a software component that is assembled into an application pipeline to handle requests and responses.
+Middleware in Benzene is a software component that is assembled into an application pipeline to handle requests and responses.
 Each piece of middleware in the pipeline has a specific task and is responsible for invoking the next piece of middleware in the pipeline.

 Middleware components can perform a variety of functions, such as: